wayneIBM/vpc-on-classic/hello-world-vpc.md

 To create a Virtual Private Cloud for generation 2 compute, see [Using the CLI to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-cli).
 {: tip}

-## Pre-requisites:
+## Prerequisites:
 {: #cli-pre-requisites}

 1. Install the [IBM Cloud CLI](/docs/cli?topic=cloud-cli-install-ibmcloud-cli).

-2. Install or update the `vpc-infrastructure` plugin to the IBM Cloud CLI.
+2. Install or update the `vpc-infrastructure` plug-in to the IBM Cloud CLI.

   To install: